dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/library_design/README.md

-# Design of mutagenesis primers for H5 deep mutational scanning libnrary
+# Design of mutagenesis primers for H5 deep mutational scanning library

-This subfolder comntains script required to create primers for saturating mutagenesis of H5 VEP.
+This sub-folder contains script required to create primers for saturating mutagenesis of H5 VEP.

 '3404_pH2rU3_ForInd_H5_H5N1_turkey_Indiana_twist_T7_CMV_ZsGT2APurR.gb' contains the plasmid map for H5 sequence in inducible lentiviral backbone used in deep mutational scanning.